marvinody/fumology/content/posts/kanye-fan/index.md

 I'll concede that I'm not a psychologist and labeling him as a narcissist without any training is wrong.
 However, applying that label makes so many things fall into place that it helps me see why this unraveled this way.
 Alice feeling attacked, followed by targeting Charlie, followed by trying to disseminate the manifesto.
 But it's ultimately a label applied probably incorrectly by a non-professional.

 What I know for certain, is that some people feel targeted when a moderator takes action against them and feel wronged if the moderator personally called them out.
 You know what you should do when a moderator says you did something wrong? **"Oh I'm sorry, I won't do it again."** It's not a personal vendetta against you.
-We're trying to make the server a place for everyone. **Not just you.**
+We're trying to make the server a place for everyone. **Not just your hangout.**

 If you disagree with the action, you don't go to shit-flinging.
 You have a civil discussion.
 We make mistakes, it happens.
 The mistakes tend to get undone when you approach them with a level-head.
 Any big decision we take has a longer discussion in a staff channel because that's how much we value taking the right action, and try to not let an emotional state cloud a logical process.